What is Greenwashing?

 1. Check out their websites for information.

-A genuinely green brand will have tons of information on their website about their efforts and processes, as they are proud to do the work that they do.
+A genuinely green brand will have tons of information on their website about their efforts, as they are proud to do the work that they do.
 They will be open about their process, most likely have a personal and heartfelt story regarding how they started and why they are doing what they do, as well as pictures of their workers, their manufacturing, and their supply chain.
 The information will be abundant and easy to find.
-A non-green brand won’t have transparency or much information available, which is a big red flag.
+Transparency is key here – a non-sustainable brand won’t have much information available, which is a big red flag.
 Also, check for green and sustainable certifications, awards, accolades, and organizations they’re part of to get a better sense of where they stand.
 While not every truly sustainable brand will have these, it’s another marker of their authenticity, and a way for the average consumer to get a better sense of the brand’s standing.

 2. Ask questions!

 If something seems too good to be true (“ethical” jeans for $20?)
 DM the brand on Instagram/social media, or email them and ask for more information.
 If they ghost you, get defensive or give vague answers about their products, consider that a red flag.
 When it comes to sustainability, some things to look out for include prices (as we mentioned above, it’s next to impossible for an ethically-made product to be on par with fast fashion prices), materials (if a brand claims they’re sustainable yet have products that are made with known earth-harming materials or ingredients, think twice), processes (if a brand is sustainable but their products are made in countries or areas that are notorious for poor labour laws, ask questions).
 Once again, a genuinely sustainable brand will be happy to share information with you, and will be happy that you’re asking questions to inform yourself.

 3. Be wary of the brand’s history